 Figure 3.22.
 The Mach-Zehnder interferometer

 This device works as follows.
 First, it splits light into two paths that go to the two detectors, where the mirrors make the paths cross.
 The result is that each detector fires half the time, as expected.
-Then a second light splitter is added where the paths cross to split the light again, so now there are four paths to the two detectors.
-To recap, light shines on the first splitter, to send half down path 1 and half down path 2, then a second splitter splits the light, again half to each detector.
-Light going down path 1 now goes to both detectors, as does light going down path 2, so how do they respond?
+Then a second light splitter is added where the paths cross to split the light again.
+To recap, half the light shining on the first splitter goes down path 1, and half goes down path 2, then a second splittersplits the light again, half to each detector, so there are four paths to the two detectors.
+Light going down path 1 goes to both detectors, as does light going down path 2, so how do they respond?

-The result is that detector 1 still fires but detector 2 always stays silent!
-This finding has no physical explanation but quantum theory explains it based on quantum waves, as follows:
+The result is that detector 1 still fires but detector 2 never does!
+There is no physical explanation for this, but quantum theory explains it, based on quantum waves, as follows:

 As photon waves evolve down the paths, each mirror or splitter turn delays its phase by half.
 Both paths to detector 1 have two turns, so they add because they are in phase.
 In contrast, path 1 to detector 2 has three turns while path 2 has two, so they cancel out because they are out of phase.
 Detector 2 then never fires because the waves from the two paths to it always cancel.